Understand How Einstein Next Best Action Works

-Action strategies convey recommendations flowing from left to right, getting cut off as they move to the right along the branches, leaving only the ones who remain on the far right.
+Action strategies convey recommendations flowing from left to right, getting cut off as they move to the right along the branches, leaving only the ones that remain on the far right.
 Each element on the Strategy Builder is referred to as a node.
 The yellow nodes are for recommendations.
-The blue nodes filter recommendations based off of business rules, and the pink ones sort them.
-Finally, all the way on the right is the red node—the winning recommendations that will surface.
+The blue nodes are for filtering and sorting recommendations.
+The pink nodes are for filtering branch logic.
+Finally, all the way on the right is the teal node which represents the winning recommendation that will surface.

 Check out the branch with our TV streaming recommendation example, and disregard all other branches for now.

-If you double-click the blue filter node to the right (Has_Internet), you can see that it filters through contacts who have the Internet_Service record checked.
-This means they have our Internet service and can be upsold the TV stream service.
+If you double-click the pink node (Has_Internet), you can see that it filters through contacts who have the Internet_Service record checked.
+This means they have Internet service and can be upsold the TV stream service.

-The next node on the right filters out contacts who already have TV streaming service.
+The next pink node on the right (Has_Streaming_TV) filters out contacts who already have TV streaming service.